NSA Panama City Citadel Shield-Solid Curtain Exercise 2021

-210127-N-SC158-0003 PANAMA CITY, Fla.
+210201-N-SC158-0355 PANAMA CITY, Fla.
 (Feb.
 1, 2021) Exercise Citadel Shield-Solid Curtain 2021 is a two-part, anti-terrorism force protection exercise that is being conducted nationwide on Navy installations, Feb.
 1-12.
 The annual exercise is not in response to any specific threat, but is used to evaluate the readiness of fleet and installation security programs.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Clyde B. Laster/Released)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Clyde B. Laster/Released)

 |Date Taken: